All Conditions

-What is a pediatric anorectal malformation (imperforate anus or ARM)?
+What is a anorectal malformation (imperforate anus or ARM)?

 Anorectal malformations are discovered during physical exams of the baby.
 Various imaging tests, including X-rays of the abdomen and spine and ultrasounds, can help the doctor understand what problems exist.